 The best time to start the conversation about the kind of care you’d want if you were in an accident or became seriously ill is now.
 Let us help you think about the care you’d want, talk to your loved ones about your decisions, choose your advocate and complete an advance directive.

 Visit the Institute for Human Caring for more information.

 Supported by St. Jude Medical Center, The Caregiver Resource Center (CRC) is the only Orange County organization that partners with families who are caring for an adult family member.
 The CRC is specifically focused on the needs of caregivers who are coping with a loved one's chronic condition and has supported thousands of caregivers since 1988.
 The full range of counseling services, classes, support groups, and education opportunities available through the CRS is listed on their website.
 For more information, please call 800-543-8312 or 714-446-5030.

 Seniors who live alone are particularly at risk for depression.
 St. Jude’s Late Life Depression Solutions program provides an in-home depression assessment, care management and short-term counseling with a licensed clinician.
 St. Jude can also provide connections to additional community resources to combat depression in older adults.
-A free senior depression support group meets every Monday from 10:30 a.m. - 12 p.m. at 130 W. Bastanchury Rd.
+While the in-person support groups have been canceled, they are available to join for free online.
 Learn strategies to combat depression and anxiety, acquire personalized coping skills and develop tools to strengthen your resilience.
-For more information, please call 714-446-7035.
+For more information, see the online support group listings or call 714-446-7035.

 Grief recovery support group

 St. Jude sponsors a support group called “Healing Hearts After Loss.”
 This grief recovery group is for anyone who is working through the pain of loss of a loved one.
 The group meets every Thursday, from 1:30 - 3 p.m. at 130 W. Bastanchury Rd.
 For more information, please call 877-459-3627.